-What else makes check-ins useful for sentiment analysis?
+What else makes check-ins useful for measuring employee sentiment?

 One point you can't afford to miss is that they offer a blend of quantitative and qualitative question types.
 So, for example, you might set a rating scale question asking about job satisfaction.
 But, if you don't include an open-ended equivalent, or at least a comments box, you're missing out on half the value.